-Danish government gets majority to back plan to cull minks
+Danish government gets backing for plan to cull minks

 The one-party Social Democratic, minority government made a deal late Monday with four left-leaning and center parties to support a law proposal that would allow for the culling of all mink, including those outside northern Denmark where infections have been found.
 The law proposal also bans mink farming until the end of 2021.

-“There is now an agreement that will take care of that,” Mogens Jensen, the agriculture minister, said parliament.
+“There is now an agreement that will take care of that,” Mogens Jensen, the agriculture minister, told parliament.
 “I would like to apologize to the Danish mink breeders that it was not made clear that there was no legal basis.”

 It was unclear when a parliamentary vote would take place.